 Another pic back across the valley from where I had taken the path down from the moors.

-Following a footpath around a small wood, it was then just a case of following a nice level track and then a footpath back to the Cleveland Way.
-This track I'd spotted from another Lordstones peak, hence why I planned this route to check it out.
+Following a footpath around a small wood near High Clay House, it was then just a case of heading uphill to a track in the plantation above.
+Following a nice level track around the plantation with South Fork Farm on the left.
+This track I’d spotted from another Lordstones peak, hence why I planned this route to check it out.